 |Address type||IPv4 supports Unicast, broadcast, and multicast.||IPv6 supports Unicast, multicast, and anycast|

-|Virtual Length Subnet Mask||IPv4 supports VLSM||It does not support VLSM|
+|Virtual Length Subnet Mask||IPv4 supports VLSM.||It does not support VLSM.|

-|Fragmentation||Here sender and forwarding routes perform the fragmentation.||Only the sender performs the fragmentation.|
+|Fragmentation||Sender and forwarding routes perform the fragmentation.||Only the sender performs the fragmentation.|

-|Network Configuration||In IPv4, we use DHCP to configure the network manually.||Here network configured automatically.|
+|Network Configuration||In IPv4, we use DHCP to configure the network manually.||In IPv6, the network is configured automatically.|

-|Device compatibility.||Compatible for all devices, but not often used in the mobile device.||It is also compatible with all devices, including mobile devices.|
+|Device compatibility||Compatible with all devices, but is not ideal for mobile devices.||It is also compatible with all devices, including mobile devices.|

-|MAC address Mapping||To map MAC address it uses Address Resolution Protocol (ARP)||To map MAC address it uses Neighbour Discovery Protocol (NDP)|
+|MAC address Mapping||To map MAC addresses, it uses Address Resolution Protocol (ARP).||To map MAC address, it uses Neighbour Discovery Protocol (NDP).|

-|Optional Fields||It has many option fields||It does not provide any option field|
+|Optional Fields||It has many optional fields.||It does not provide an optional field.|

-|Encryption||In IPv4 we do not have an encryption facility||IPv6 Provide encryption facility, because of high security.|
+|Encryption||In IPv4, we do not have an encryption facility.||IPv6 provides an encryption facility to ensure better security.|

 |Address Generate||It can generate approx. 4.3 billion unique addresses||It can generate approx. 3.4×1038 Unique address|